Easter weekend, April 5th, 6th, and 7th Bob Jones University’s Living Gallery production is scheduled to take place.

 Bob Jones University offers the Biblical Counseling series to help pastors and Christian workers deal with the problems confronting Christians.
 Many feel unprepared and inadequate to deal with the problems of life that they face and that are faced by those to whom they minister.
 Consequently, the “cure of souls,” which used to be the domain of the pastor, has increasingly been delegated to “professional” counselors, psychologists, and psychiatrists.
 BJU’s Biblical Counseling series consists of six video courses designed to help prepare the Christian worker to handle such problems as anger, depression, addiction, immorality, child abuse, and many more.

-I’ve watched this video.
+In particular, I’ve watched Jim Berg’s Crisis Counseling video.
 He spends a lot of time, talking about how many he has counseled.
 The homes they came from–missionary homes, pastors homes, christian school teachers homes, even deacons homes from his own church–but he never once teaches these people how to walk through someone with reporting abuse to law enforcement.
 Not ONE time, while teaching this series does Berg ever mention reporting.
 NOT ONCE.

 Now for that one survivors statement.
 This is what Berg’s counseling did.